 Planning a trip to Ireland?
-Here's what you need to know before you go.
+Here's what you need to know before you go to the Emerald Isle.

 Ireland's weather is fairly similar to that of the northeastern United States, so the adjustment is easy if that's where you hail from.
 However, if you aren't used to having to wear a jacket in May, you should take warning: you will need one.
 And probably an umbrella.